The Show: Waterloo – At the Heart of the Battle of Hougoumont

 The Imperial Camp at Napoleon’s Last Headquarters

-In Vieux-Genappe, 4 km from the Lion’s Mound, Napoleon’s Last Headquarters immerses you in the French army for a full weekend.
+Located just 4 km from the Lion’s Mound in Vieux-Genappe, Napoleon’s Last Headquarters immerses visitors in the heart of the French army through its cavalry, infantry and artillery.

 The show: Waterloo at the Heart of the Battle of Hougoumont